AnushaC-git/Multi-Year-MRS-Adolescent-Pregnancy/README.md

 # Simultaneous Estimation of Multi-year Multiple Systems Data

-This repository contains the code and data files for executing the data analysis.
+This repository contains the code and data file for executing the data analysis.

 The data required for our analysis contains TRS data for 6 years of Adolescent Pregnancy in Thailand and are stored as a csv file named 'Adolescent Pregnancy Data.csv'.
 This must be read in the beginning of the data analysis code by updating its file path accordingly.